anonz322/covid-19-belgium/README.md

 # covid-19-belgium
-Public statistics (and daily update) of Covid19 in Belgium, on Bokeh/Heroku.
+Public statistics (and daily update) of Covid19 in Belgium, on Bokeh/Heroku. -- EXPERIMENTAL BRANCH

 See https://covid-19-belgium.herokuapp.com/ (loading can take a bit, free tier account on Heroku).